Kenya women's cricket team in Botswana in 2019–20

 The Kenya women's cricket team toured Botswana in December 2019 to play a seven-match Women's Twenty20 International (WT20I) series.
 The venue for all of the matches was the Botswana Cricket Association Oval in Gaborone.
 Originally the tour was scheduled to be a tri-series, however Namibia withdrew prior to the series.
+Two T20Is each were scheduled for December 3 and December 5, though the first one on December 5 was rained off.
 The bilateral series was won 4–1 by Kenya, with two games abandoned due to rain.